We are searching for

 Sign and Notarize

-Once you've filled out the form and double-checked it for accuracy, you'll need to put your signature at the bottom along with the current date.
+Once you've filled out the form for a car title replacement and double-checked it for accuracy, you'll need to put your signature at the bottom along with the current date.
 This is just as important as providing other pieces of your personal information; your signature helps prove your identity and shows that you authorize the form's purpose.

 While not all states require an Affidavit of Loss to be notarized, you'll want to check online whether or not your local DMV or DOL requires it.
 If you do need the document notarized, the process is simple.
 You can find a notary public online who will stamp and sign the document, often electronically.
 Once complete, the form will be ready for delivery.